Watch this guide as a video

 The first thing a visa officer looks at is whether you have a track record of attending events similar to the one you're going to the US for.
 If you want to attend a trade event in the US, the officer will check whether you've attended comparable events in the past.
 This helps them establish the credibility of your profile — if your work experience is relevant to the purpose of your visit, it builds confidence in your application and makes it clear that you are the right person for this trip.

 These events don't have to have been outside India.
 If you haven't had the opportunity to travel internationally yet, events you've attended within India count too.
 The important thing is to highlight them in two places: first, in your DS-160 form when you describe your job duties — add a specific point about attending similar events.
-Second, bring it up naturally during the interview itself, either when answering the purpose of visit question or when discussing your .
+Second, bring it up naturally during the interview itself, either when answering the purpose of visit question or when discussing your job roles and responsibilities.
 For example, when explaining your purpose, you could mention that you've attended similar events before.
 Or when talking about your role, you could note that your work involves traveling and attending conferences.

 Want personalized feedback on your answers?